herald2907/react-practice/README.md

-# react-test
+# react-practice
-This is my react test
+This is my react practice